TheOldGuard/Swords-and-Shenanigans/docs/Campaign/Altai/Factions/Shadowmere Protection Guild.md

 # Shadowmere Protection Guild

-Known variously as Cobalt Sentinel Services, Iron Bastion Guard, Ravenwatch Security Collective, Gritstone Defense Agency, and Shadowmere Protection Guild,
+Known variously as Cobalt Sentinel Services, Iron Bastion Guard, Ravenwatch Security Collective, Gritstone Defense Agency, and Shadowmere Protection Guild, they are a group of Brazen who hire out their services as well as pursuing their own agendas.
 ## Notable Characters

 - [[Bish]]